By Traciana Graves

 Structure, Stretching & Presence

-Early childhood demands rhythm.
-It’s no longer about survival—but structure.
-You stretch—your patience, your energy, your capacity.
-Many feel torn between multiple roles, but this chapter also invites you to redesign those roles with purpose.
+No longer about survival, early childhood requires structure.
+Your patience, energy, and capacity for balance will stretch.
+You may feel torn between multiple roles, but this chapter also invites you to redefine those roles with purpose and intention.

 Wonder, Play & Reconnection

-This chapter invites you to rediscover awe—in your child, and in yourself.
-Their curiosity becomes your compass.
-Your presence becomes your power.
-And within these moments, you begin shaping a life that honors both your becoming and theirs.
+This chapter invites you to rediscover awe in your child and in yourself.
+Their expanding curiosity becomes the catalyst for your own rediscovery.
+Through play, you connect to parts of yourself that you may have forgotten.
+Your presence becomes your power, and in these moments of connection, you begin to shape a life that honors both your becoming and theirs.

 You Weren’t Meant to Do This Alone